shuciran/shuciran.github.io/_posts/17 SCR/NodeJS/2023-06-19-NodeJS-Source-Code-Review copy.md

 ---

 ### Methods
-It is important to know that in a typical NodeJS server side plugin this are the low-hanging-fruit that qe need to check first:
+It is important to know that in a typical NodeJS server side plugin this are the low-hanging-fruit that we need to check first:
-These methods are named as follows:
 -   eval

 ### Internal